turingschool/front-end-curriculum/lessons/promises.md

 ## The Promise-Based Fetch API

-As we've already mentioned, the most common example of an async process on the client-side is a network request.
+The most common example of an async process we'll run into on the client-side is a network request.
 Combining this knowledge with what we've just learned about Promises, it's reasonable to assume that there would be a web API that facilitates making promise-based network requests.
 Though still relatively new, the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) allows us to do just that.
 A typical `fetch` request might look like this:

 ```javascript
 fetch('/api/v1/projects', {